20 WAYS TO DECLUTTER YOUR HOME

 - Does it feel like a constant struggle 24/7 to keep your home clean and tidy?
 Are you always clearing up toys and other stuff throughout the day in a never-ending battle of you vs the toys?

-- Do you find yourself spending your precious free time catching up on chores instead of doing other things which are more important to you, like playing with your kids, or getting some relaxation time before you go to bed?
+- Do you find yourself spending your precious free time looking after your home?
+Are you catching up on chores instead of doing other things which are more important to you, like playing with your kids, or getting some relaxation time before you go to bed?

-- Do you wish you had more free time to do the things that you WANT to do, instead of what you NEED to do – that includes tidying the home, cleaning it and making sure you’ve all got clean clothes!
+Do you wish you had more free time to do the things that you WANT to do, instead of what you NEED to do?

 - How about spending time with your kids playing with that Lego instead of constantly picking it up?